 I am aware that the large anomaly between the calculated mass of all visible stars and the mass that is needed to keep very large systems such as galaxies and galaxy clusters together is not derived from Newton’s Law of Gravitation but rather from Einstein’s General Theory of Relativity.
 But as I do not pretend to understand this theory, I prefer to use Newton’s simpler and more easily understood law as a sort of shorthand to represent the other theory.
 The discrepancies between the predicted results from these two theories are in fact very small in the case of the masses and velocities that are observable within the confines of our solar system.
 It is only when one is considering very large masses or very high velocities that their predicted results begin to diverge more and more from each other.

 Similarly, in The Theory of Imitation, I used the imprecise term “neural pathway” to designate all the many different, complex processes that exist in the human brain.
 This was because, in presenting this new theory, my aim was not to describe all these complex processes in precise scientific detail, but rather to present to the lay reader the regularities that exist in the way that our brains make us behave.
-Thus, for me, since I have never studied neurology, apart from reading a few popular books on the subject, the human brain was a sort of mysterious black control box that receives certain inputs – the observation of certain models of behaviour – and produces certain results: the imitation of these models, in the case of admiration, or conformity to these models, in the case of embarrassment, or a refusal or disinclination to imitate them, in the case of contempt and laughter, along with a strong innate desire to make others imitate these models too.
-In a nutshell, this last statement neatly summarizes the Theory of Imitation.
+Thus, for me, since I have never studied neurology, apart from reading a few popular books on the subject, the human brain was a sort of mysterious control box that receives certain inputs – the observation of certain models of behaviour – and produces certain results: the imitation of these models, in the case of admiration, or conformity to these models, in the case of embarrassment, or a refusal or disinclination to imitate them, in the case of contempt and laughter, along with a strong innate desire to make others imitate these models too.
+In a nutshell, this last statement neatly summarizes the basic features of the Theory of Imitation.

 It turns out that someone has already done this.
 Israeli physicist Mordehai Milgrom has proposed a theory called Modified Newtonian Dynamics which, as its name suggests, modifies Newton’s laws to account for the motions of stars within galaxies.
 However, at the present time his theory has not gained wide acceptance among physicists because it is not able to account for the motions of the even larger entities known as galaxy clusters, which treats individual galaxies as if they behaved like point masses, with all their mass concentrated at their centres.